Preparing for the Lesson

 Concluding the Lesson

-After students have played several rounds of Clothesline
+After students have played several rounds of the Clothesline

 discussion about their strategies for the game.
 Ask probing questions